gliviu/dir-compare/README.md

 * **compareDate**: true/false - Compares files by date of modification (stat.mtime).
 Defaults to 'false'.
 * **dateTolerance**: milliseconds - Two files are considered to have the same date if the difference between their modification dates fits within date tolerance.
 Defaults to 1000 ms.
 * **compareContent**: true/false - Compares files by content.
 Defaults to 'false'.
+* **compareSymlink**: true/false - Compares entries by symlink.
+Defaults to 'false'.
 * **skipSubdirs**: true/false - Skips sub directories.
 Defaults to 'false'.
 * **skipSymlinks**: true/false - Ignore symbolic links.
 Defaults to 'false'.
 * **ignoreCase**: true/false - Ignores case when comparing names.
 Defaults to 'false'.